monashmicroimaging/gitbook-fiji-basics/part_7_working_with_stacks.md

 ## Make Montage {#make-montage}

 You can use image stacks to generate side by side montages of channels, time points or z-sections.
-Select your stack then go to **Image Stacks Make Montage.**
+Select your stack then go to **Image -&gt; Stacks -&gt; Make Montage.**

 ![](/assets/part7/montage_menu.jpg)